 None.
 Even though I sometimes talk about randomly found images, I'm always gathering and putting them together.
-What's more, we are also borne of chance, from a mix of things that we cannot control...
+What's more, we are also born by chance, from a mix of things that we cannot control...
 Sure, chance exists, but then chance is always replaced by choice, by will and the capacity to grasp your situation.

-Once and friend and I conducted an experiment.
+Once a friend and I conducted an experiment.
 We were in Venice and had two similar film cameras, two non-reflex Bolexes.
-We loaded them with the same film, splitting a 30-meter roll, and in two different moments we covered the same route - which we both knew really well because it was one we walked daily - to see if we had shot the same things.
+We loaded them with the same film, splitting a 30-meter roll, and at two different times we covered the same route - which we both knew really well because it was one we walked daily - to see if we had shot the same things.
 In the end, we saw completely different things.
-This could be a really good test for photography schools.
+This would be a really good test for photography schools.